 Bunnie Jackson-Ransom is the proud mother of three daughters, Beth Jackson Hodges, Brooke Jackson Edmond, and Rae Yvonne Ransom; and the mother of one son, Maynard H. Jackson III.
 More recently, she is the grandmother of Isabella Daisy Jackson, Luke Benjamin Jackson, Hayes Jackson Edmond, Brooke Lee Irene Edmond and Cassandra Elizabeth Edmond.
 She is an active member of the Cascade United Methodist Church.

 Brion E. Craig is the IT staff consultant, Social Media Manager and provides client support for First Class; and has been in this position for more than twenty (20) years.

 With over 25 years of IT experience, Brion Craig has developed a sharp eye for staying abreast of the current IT trends.
 He has built his own successful consulting business, and maintains the knowledge and expertise to help business owners stay on top of their IT and business needs.

 Over the years, Craig’s clients range from corporate clients to small home based business owners.
-His vast knowledge in the IT arena, ranging from web development and promotion, network administration and end user support, ensures his clients have one source for all their IT needs.
+His vast knowledge in the IT arena, ranges from web development and promotion, social media management, network administration and client support.
+This ensures his clients have one source for all their IT needs.

 Brion was educated at New York City College of Technology and continues his education with the latest in IT and Social Media on a consistent basis.

 Carmen “Nomsa” Hampton is the Administrative Coordinator at First Class, Inc. She is the administrator of business affairs, manages the office, and coordinates client support.